Is minimally invasive back stabilization right for my cervical myelomalacia?

 The recovery process after minimally invasive neck or back stabilization will be different for every patient.
 However, the first four to six weeks after surgery are crucial for rehabilitation.
 While it is important for patients to become mobile again in the days following surgery, it is just as important that they do not overexert themselves or perform any lifting, bending or twisting.
 A full set of instructions, limitations and exercises will be provided by the patient’s surgeon and physical therapy consultants.

 Patients who are considering minimally invasive neck or back stabilization can contact Laser Spine Institute to learn more.
-Our orthopedic specialists would be happy to provide you with a complimentary review of your MRI or CT scan and discuss your candidacy for our innovative procedures.
+Our team would be happy to provide you with your MRI or CT scan review and discuss your candidacy for our innovative procedures.